Let’s Talk Claim Your Free Profile

 Mental Reassurance Loops

-Silent Rituals like praying, repeating phrases, or mental reviewing to neutralize fear.
+Silent rituals like praying, repeating phrases, or mental reviewing to neutralize fear.

-Seeking Validations
+Seeking Validation

 Constantly asking others for reassurance or confessing intrusive thoughts to feel relief.